 - ⇒Brushes should not be on top of each other – They each need to have their own slot or opening and be able to spread out so the bristles will retain their shape.

 - ⇒Brushes need to be either lying flat or standing up straight, with the bristles pointing upward.

 How To Store Your Art Brushes On the Go!

-If you’re an artist, or maybe even an art student taking classes, and you find yourself traveling or needing to go from place to place with your supplies in hand, it’s probably going to be a hassle to have to lug around bulky containers – including that with which you could be storing your brushes.
+If you’re an artist, or maybe even an art student taking classes, and you find yourself traveling or needing to go from place to place with your supplies in hand, it’s probably going to be a hassle to have to lug around bulky containers – including those above.

 I got this idea from my art professor in college – he had one of these fold-out cases with little slots in it for each of your brushes.
 You could roll it up and tie the attached strap around it, and be good to go!
 I was able to locate some of these and I must admit I’m envious – I wish I had had one of these when I was taking classes!